Protobuild/Protobuild/README.md

 ------------------------------

 This project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/) to clarify expected behavior in our community.
 For more information see the [.NET Foundation Code of Conduct](http://www.dotnetfoundation.org/code-of-conduct).

-Protobuild provides a standalone graphical interface which can be